-The purpose of this manual is to describe the structures, goals and expectations, the roles and responsibilities, and the policies and procedures that form the basis for, and guide the MSW Program.
-It was prepared by faculty and students for YOU.
-The handbook contains information about the MSW Program, the curriculum, admission to and progression through the program and students' rights and responsibilities.
+The purpose of this manual is to describe the structures, goals, expectations, roles and responsibilities, and policies and procedures that form the basis for and guide the MSW Program.
+The handbook contains information about the MSW Program, the curriculum, admission to and progression through the program, and students' rights and responsibilities.
 Please refer to it whenever you have questions about the program.